 Built by Curtiss in Buffalo, New York.
-Delivered to the U. S. Army, serial number unknown.
+Delivered to the U. S. Army Air Force (USAAF) as P-40E Warhawk serial number unknown.
 Disassembled and shipped overseas to Australia and reassembled.

-Assigned to the 5th Air Force, 49th Fighter Group, 8th Fighter Squadron.
+Assigned to the 5th Air Force (5th AF), 49th Fighter Group (49th FG), 8th Fighter Squadron (8th FS).
 Assigned to pilot William "Bill" Day.
-Squadron Number "61".
+Assigned squadron number "61".
 No known nickname or nose art.

-On November 9, 1942 took off 3 Mile (Kila) near Port Moresby on a mission.
+On November 9, 1942 took off 3 Mile (Kila) near Port Moresby piloted by 2nd Lt.
+Robert Howard on a mission.
 While attempting to land at Myola, this P-40 overran the landing and crashed into trees near the camp area of the Australian Army 2/6 Field Ambulance.

 Fates of the Pilot

-The wreckage of this P-40 remains near Myola including the engine, wing with "U. S. Army" and armor plate.
+The wreckage of this P-40 remains near Myola including the engine, wing with "U. S. Army" still visible on the lower surface of the wing and a piece of armor plate.

 Protect & Avenge page 87